xiyao65/multiblockHankelMatrices.jl/README.md

 1. it is more efficient and tailored for the T-SVD than other Arnoldi methods.
 2. the initialization for the required array's FFT is planned only once to avoid repetitive calculations.
-3. Except for the standard irlb function the other two modified SVD, which are widely in Compressed Sensing is included.
+3. except for the standard irlb function the other two modified SVD, which are widely in Compressed Sensing is included.

 ```julia
 # standard r-largest truncated SVD